Roman chamomile: benefits, dosage, contraindications

 Itching ✪✪✪✪✪

-In a randomized, double-blind placebo-controlled study involving 55 patients with oral lichen planus, the effect of a gel containing 2% chamomile was compared to a placebo base gel when applied topically to the affected areas of the oral cavity at a dose of 0.5 ml three times daily for 4 weeks.
-The chamomile group showed significant improvements compared to baseline in terms of itching, while no significant change was observed in the placebo group.
-Traditionally used externally as an agent to relieve itching.
+In a randomized, double-blind, placebo-controlled study involving 55 patients with oral lichen planus, the effect of a gel containing 2% chamomile was compared with a placebo base gel when applied topically to the affected areas of the oral cavity at a dose of 0.5 ml three times a day for 4 weeks.
+The chamomile group showed significant improvements from baseline in terms of itching, whereas no significant changes were observed in the placebo group.
+Traditionally, it is used externally as an agent to relieve itching.

 Posologie